 (Aviation) safety first.

-As O’Neill’s business grew, he began to see a need in Alaska’s aviation community: an on-demand, Part 135 air charter that catered to the growing number of business customers in Alaska, but whose safety-minded headquarters were leery of Alaska’s reputation for fast and loose Bush flying.
+As O’Neill’s business grew, he began to see a need in Alaska’s aviation community: an on-demand, Part 135 air charter that catered to the growing number of business customers in Alaska, but whose safety-minded headquarters were As O’Neill’s business grew, he began to see a need in Alaska’s aviation community: an on-demand, Part 135 private charter flight company that catered to the growing number of business customers in Alaska, but whose safety-minded headquarters were leery of Alaska’s reputation for fast and loose Bush flying.
 O’Neill commissioned a feasibility study to look at whether a market existed for a corporate air charter provider.
 It did, and Security Aviation was born.
 From day one, the company focused on safety, reliability and impeccable customer service.
-When the Exxon Valdez oil spill occurred in Prince William Sound in 1989, demand for safe, round-the-clock corporate jet travel spiked.
+When the Exxon Valdez oil spill occurred in Prince William Sound in 1989, demand for safe, around-the-clock corporate jet travel spiked.
 Security Aviation was in the right place at the right time, with the right business model.
 Business boomed.

 Keeping it in the family.